Star Search

-Star Search is an American television show that was produced by T.P.E./Rysher Entertainment from 1983 to 1995, hosted by Ed McMahon, and created by Al Masini.
-A relaunch was produced by 2929 Productions from 2003 to 2004.
+Star Search (later known as Ed McMahon's Star Search) is an American television show that was produced by T.P.E./Rysher Entertainment from 1983 to 1995, hosted by Ed McMahon, and created by Al Masini.
+A relaunch was produced by 2929 Productions from 2003 to 2004, with another slated for Netflix in 2026.
 On both versions of the show, contestants competed in several genres of entertainment.
-The show was originally filmed at the Earl Carroll Theatre at 6230 Sunset Blvd. in Hollywood and later at the Disney-MGM Studios in Orlando, Florida.
+The show was originally filmed at the Earl Carroll Theatre at 6230 Sunset Blvd. in Hollywood; it was later filmed at the Disney-MGM Studios in Orlando, Florida.

 1983–1995 version

 While categories varied slightly from season to season, the ten basic categories during the 1983–1995 version were: